FuelLabs/bridge-message-predicates/README.md

 ## Message to Contract Predicate

 The Message to Contract Predicate is for messages that are trying to send a data payload to a designated Fuel contract.
-This predicate simply verifies that the script bytecode hash for the transaction matches for the designated [Message to Contract Script](#message-to-contract-script).
-If this condition is met, then the predicate evaluates as true.
+This predicate verifies that the script bytecode hash for the transaction matches for the designated [Message to Contract Script](#message-to-contract-script) and that there are no other `InputMessages` with data in the transaction other than the first input.
+If these conditions are met, then the predicate evaluates as true.

 ### Message to Contract Script